shrik3/rustubs/readme.md

 # The rust port of OOStuBS [WIP]

-This is a tool bare metal operation system implemented in Rust.
+This is a toy bare metal operation system implemented in Rust.
 Apologies for my shitty code, I'm a rust beginner.

 The project is based on the OOStuBS, an OS exercise project used in some German